 Pirates Pitch Competition for High School Students

-The competition will take place in person in Jubilee Hall on our South Orange campus.
-Students, faculty, teachers and families are all invited to attend.
-If are not able to attend in person, please watch our livestream by clicking here.
+The competition took place in person in Jubilee Hall on our South Orange campus.
+Students, faculty, teachers and families were all invited to attend.

 Congratulations to the Top 10 Finalists: